tpott/pub_musings/silentdisco2/README.md

 * `document.getElementsByTagName('audio')[0].currentTime` is a floating point number.
 Includes six digits of precision (microseconds?!)...
 * `(new Date()).getTime() / 1000` is a floating point number.
 Seconds since unix epoch (jan 1st, 1970).
 Three digits of precision (milliseconds).
 * Apparently `document.getElementsByTagName('audio')[0].play()` may raise an exception: `NotAllowedError`.
 It also returns a promise, so needs to be await'ed. https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/play

+# Server implementation

+Note: the silentdisco/ dir contains the react app.
+I created node_server_v1 for an express server, since I can eventually re-use the [isomorphic-git](https://isomorphic-git.org/) library on both the server and react client app.
+It should also be easy to add websockets.
+I'm not sure how I will be able to compile/transpile it to a Java server though for running on native Android...

+I tried to scope `npm install express` to `silent_disco2/node_server_v1/`, but it updated `silentdisco2/package.json` instead... :shrug:

+I ran `pushd node_server_v1 && cp -R ../silentdisco/build/* build`